lok419/my-trading/strategy_v2/Readme.md

 ## Core Strategy

-This is a strategy class which defines the position to trade, the class should have below function. <b>Ideally, i want strategy class only deal with strategy logic without any other stuff.</b>
+This is a strategy class which defines the position to trade, the class should have below function. <b>Ideally, I want the core class only deal with strategy logic without any other stuff.
+All returnability prediction or alpha generation should be done here.</b>

 - Type: Algo / Discretionary